nodejs/node/doc/api/net.markdown

     { allowHalfOpen: false
     }

+If `allowHalfOpen` is `true`, then the socket won't automatically send FIN packet when the other end of the socket sends a FIN packet.
+The socket becomes non-readable, but still writable.
+You should call the end() method explicitly.
+See `'end'` event for more information.

 ### net.createConnection(arguments...)

 Construct a new socket object and opens a socket to the given location.
 When